UnionOfRAD/manual/en/views/elements.md

 # Elements

-Since different components of the view layer are often reused, Lithium includes the common functionality of wrapping view templates inside of layouts and including small, re-usable view components called 'elements' inside of views.
+Since different components of the view layer are often reused, li3 includes the common functionality of wrapping view templates inside of layouts and including small, re-usable view components called 'elements' inside of views.
 You can also think of an element like a widget or other portion of the displayed content that would be reused across multiple pages.

 ###Examples of Elements###
 - Site Navigation